spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/6-cloud-cost.md

 # Overview

-Spectro Cloud calculates estimated cloud cost for workload clusters based on the rate of the instance type used for cluster node pools as well as usage cost breakdown by namespaces based on actual resource utlization within the namespace.
+Spectro Cloud calculates estimated cloud cost for workload clusters based on the rate of the instance type used for cluster node pools and usage cost breakdown by namespaces based on actual resource utilization within the namespace.

 # Cloud Cost